apache/spark/connector/connect/docs/client-connection-string.md

 From the client perspective, Spark Connect mostly behaves as any other GRPC client and can be configured as such.
-However, to make it easy to use from different programming languages and to have a homogenous connection surface this document proposes what the user surface is for connecting to a Spark Connect endpoint.
+However, to make it easy to use from different programming languages and to have a homogeneous connection surface this document proposes what the user surface is for connecting to a Spark Connect endpoint.